Why do I need a Medicare Supplement Plan?

 Does the company have to sell a Medicare Supplement Plan to me?

-This depends on what you purchase it.
+This depends on what you purchase.
 There is a time period when a company must sell a Medicare Supplement policy to you.
 This six-month period is called “Open Enrollment.”
 Open Enrollment begins when you are 65 or older and enroll in Medicare Part B.

 During this Open Enrollment period, a company must sell you a Medicare supplement policy, regardless of your health.
 The insurance company cannot refuse to cover pre-existing conditions during this time period either.
 This is the best time to obtain a Medigap plan.